Mexico City police chief shot in assassination attempt, blames drug cartel

 President Andres Manuel Lopez Obrador and Mexico City Mayor Claudia Sheinbaum said the attack showed that authorities were putting pressure on criminal gangs in the capital, which has rarely witnessed such brazen outbreaks of violence.
 "There will be no turning back," Sheinbaum told a news conference.

-Television footage of what was apparently Garcia's armored SUV showed a vehicle riddled with bullets roped off by police.
+Separately, fast-arriving police could be seen shouting and moving towards the high caliber gunfire that rang out for several minutes just after 6.30 a.m. local time (1130 GMT).
+Television footage of Garcia's armored SUV showed a vehicle riddled with bullets cordoned off by police.

 Garcia was wounded in the shoulder, collarbone and the knee, Security Minister Alfonso Durazo told a news conference.
+Late on Friday evening, Garcia wrote on Twitter that he had come out of surgery and was well.

+Lopez Obrador took office 19 months ago vowing to pacify the country, but homicides hit a new high last year and are on track be higher still in 2020.
 The shooters fled.
+Mexican authorities said 12 suspects were quickly rounded up and that two others were later caught in the State of Mexico, a region bordering the capital.

-Mexico City attorney general Ernestina Godoy said 12 suspects were arrested.
-Police recovered military-grade long guns including a Barrett rifle from the crime scene, authorities said.
+Late on Friday, the Mexico City attorney general's office said three more suspects, including the alleged mastermind of the attack, were detained in the capital's Tlahuac borough.
+Police recovered military-grade long guns including a Barrett rifle from the crime scene.

 ALSO READ